Chapter 13

 "[1] If I speak in the tongues of men and of angels, but have not love, I am only a resounding gong or a clanging cymbal.
 [2] If I have the gift of prophecy and can fathom all mysteries and all knowledge, and if I have a faith that can move mountains, but have not love, I am nothing.
 [3] If I give all I possess to the poor and surrender my body to the flames, but have not love, I gain nothing."

-Notice that in verses 3 the Holy Spirit teaches us that if I give all that I possess to the poor and do not do it out of love and compassion then I gain nothing.
+3 … The Holy Spirit teaches us that even if I give all that I possess to the poor and do not do it out of love and compassion then I will have gained nothing.

 The next area in which we might be trying to impress our fellow man rather than humbling ourselves before God is in our,